jhlagado/working-with-custom-elements/chapter-01.md

 [See a working version here (use Chrome)](https://codepen.io/jhlagado/pen/oPrXQP?editors=1101)

-In this code the observeProperties method is called in the constructor which goes through and adds getters and setters to each property, in this case only time is an observed property.
+In this code the observeProperties method is called in the constructor which goes through and adds getters and setters to each observed property.
+In this case only time is an observed property.

-When the element is added to the document, the component starts an interval and saves its intervalID for cleanup later if the component is ever removed from the document.
-The CustomElement life-cycle callback disconnectedCallback() is called whenever a component is removed.
+When the element is added to the document, connectedCallback() is called and the component starts off an interval timer using setInterval().
+The component also saves the timer’s intervalID for cleanup later on if the component is ever removed from the document.
+The CustomElement life-cycle callback disconnectedCallback() is called whenever a component is removed from the document.

-In our previous examples, the connectedCallback() method was where we first called the render() method.
-But now that we have at least one observed property, the render will be called whenever it is changed which is something that happens repeatedly with an interval one second.
-The render method will be called when the time property is first initialised.
+In our previous examples, connectedCallback() was where we first called the render() method but now that we have at least one observed property, the render will be called whenever it is changed which is something that happens repeatedly with an interval one second.
+The render method is also called when the time property is first initialised.

-Let’s return now to our earlier example of the my-counter component.
-As I mentioned, each click event handler would need to call the render method if the changes it made were to be reflected.
-With observed properties, that is no longer needed.
+Now that we have an easy way to react to changes in properties, let’s return now to our earlier example of the my-counter component with its up and down buttons.
+You may recall that each click event handler that modified the state of the counter needed to call the render method if the changes made were to be reflected visually.
+With observed properties, this is no longer necessary.

-Furthermore, because we can rely on the counter being initialised after we start observing it, we can dispense with the connectedCallback() method altogether.

     class MyCounter extends HTMLElement {